DDorch/codium-devcontainer/README.md

 **Use at your own risk.**

 ## Features
-- Devcontainer: Build & Run — builds an image and runs a container mounting your workspace.
+- Devcontainer: Build & Run — builds an image and runs a container mounting your folder.
 - Devcontainer: Add Dockerfile Template — scaffolds a Dockerfile into `.devcontainer/Dockerfile`.
-- Devcontainer: Open Workspace in Devcontainer (SSH) — builds an SSH-enabled image from the template, runs the container, configures keys, and opens the workspace via Remote SSH.
+- Devcontainer: Open Folder in Devcontainer (SSH) — builds an SSH-enabled image from the template, runs the container, configures keys, and opens the folder via Remote SSH.

 ## Prerequisites
 - Docker installed and daemon running.
-- A workspace folder with `.devcontainer/devcontainer.json`.
+- A folder with `.devcontainer/devcontainer.json`.
   - Uses `image` as the base image for the template.
   - Optional: `remoteUser` for the SSH user (default: `vscode`).
 - A local SSH public key available (e.g., `~/.ssh/id_ed25519.pub` or `~/.ssh/id_rsa.pub`).
-- Optional: Remote - SSH extension (needed only for "Open Workspace in Devcontainer (SSH)" to open the folder in a Remote window).
+- Optional: Remote - SSH extension (needed only for "Open Folder in Devcontainer (SSH)" to open the folder in a Remote window).
 If unavailable on your marketplace (e.g., Open VSX/VSCodium), you can still use "Build & Run" or connect via an SSH terminal.

 ## Quickstart
 1. Create a devcontainer config: